 If you are a student at Camden (undergraduate or Masters) who is interested in working on research problems in one of my areas of interest, please contact me by email and I will be happy to talk to you about research possibilities.

-During the Fall 2017 semester, I am teaching the following courses:
+During the Spring 2018 semester, I am teaching:

 In past years, I have taught a wide variety of courses at Rutgers-Camden: please navigate to the Courses tab above for more information about these courses, including syllabi from recent offerings.